 Planting: This month, start seeds indoors using DIY Seed Starting Mix, and transfer out to the garden in September.
 Don’t worry if you get a cold snap before you harvest in December—a light frost actually improves their flavor.

-Okra is another vegetable that likes hot weather.
+Okra, like eggplant, is a vegetable that likes hot weather.
 It’s tough to start them from seed (they only have a 50% germination rate), so get seedlings from the garden center if you can.

 Parsnips are persnickety…they’re hard to start from seed, but can’t handle being transplanted.
 This is why you don’t see parsnip seedlings at the garden center.
 Also, the seeds don’t keep from year to year, so you need to buy new seeds each year.

-The reward for all this coddling is sweet, tender parsnips.
+The reward for all this coddling is sweet, buttery parsnips.
 Roast them in the oven and you’ll see why I go to all the trouble to grow them.
-I like All American because they are ready to harvest faster than other varieties (about 100 days).